 - You also get an option to initiate this by hitting the Clean Now button manually.

 2] Clearing Temp File Cache

 There is a System Directory in Windows that stores all the system’s temporary files in it.
 Temporary files act as a connector while other files are modified.
-At the same time, they can also hold a few temporary data which programs need for a short period.
-The system’s directory gets filled with unwanted junks which need to be cleaned up from time to time.
+At the same time, they can also hold a few temporary data that programs need for a short period.
+The system’s directory gets filled with unwanted junk which needs to be cleaned up from time to time.
 Here’s how to clean them.

 - Now under the tab of Disk Cleanup, unmark all the boxes except the ones that are labeled as Temporary Files — once done click Ok.

-Deleting temporary files are safe, which have not been in use for a week or so.
-It is a relief that the Windows already has such inbuilt cleanup system.
+Deleting temporary files is safe, which have not been in use for a week or so.
+It is a relief that Windows already has such an inbuilt cleanup system.

 3] Clearing Windows Store Cache